openSUSE/news-o-o/_posts/2021-07-05-gsoc-2021-ibus-customize.md

 - theme
 ---

 Hi!
 My name is [Songlin Jiang](https://github.com/HollowMan6), a junior undergraduate from Lanzhou University, China, majoring in Computer Science and Technology.
-It's my first time participating in the Google Summer of Code.
+It's my first time participating in the [Google Summer of Code](https://summerofcode.withgoogle.com/) with [openSUSE Project](https://www.opensuse.org/) mentors.
 In this blog, I'm going to introduce you to my work and experience so far.

 ## About IME and IBus